Please rotate your smartphone or tablet to a landscape orientation now, to see the below table in full view.

 To keep it simple, a chip from an SSD can only undergo a limited number of write cycles.
 A ‘write cycle’ is writing a bit or a byte of data to one of the cells inside the chip.
 A chip will have millions of cells.
 Each cell has a limited endurance, let’s say for example 2000 write cycles.
 After this has been reached, the cell will become bad and the SSD’s in-built controller will automatically segregate it off.
 What does this mean for us?

-In real-world terms, an average home consumer SSD will have a ceiling of say 75TBs of writes before it starts to lose write capacity.
-In real-world terms, that’s roughly 14GB of writes every day for 15 years.
-The average user, even if he/she were internet browsing and office application heavy, would get nowhere near that level daily.
+In real-world terms, an average home consumer SSD will have a ceiling of say 50TBs of writes before it starts to lose write capacity.
+In real-world terms, that’s roughly 9GB of writes every day for 15 years.
+The average user, even if he/she were internet browsing and using office applications, would get nowhere near that level daily.
 The SSD is likely to outlast the laptop.
 You see, SSDs have their own little processor, controller, and firmware.
 In the background, a process called ‘wear-leveling’ is occurring, and it’s distributing the writes evenly across all the chips within the SSD rather than letting it wear out one chip at a time.
 This is one of the biggest advancements.
 It catapulted the lifespan of the later generations of SSDs.
 Cheaper SSDs have less endurance, but even with that in mind, average usage should see them lasting several years or longer.
 Putting all of this aside, the sheer performance that the SSD brings to the table is worth paying for alone, regardless of endurance or value per GB.
-We are talking about a new technology here – we can’t compare it to a traditional hard disk drive.
+We are talking about a new and different storage technology here – we can’t compare it to the pricing of a traditional hard disk drive.

 We also need to bear in mind that the technology has reduced in price phenomenally – as much as 400%.
 A 250GB SSD back in 2012 (2012 was roughly when manufacturers started to put the foundations in for the ‘wear-leveling’ and newer advancements that would allow SSDs to last) was around the £250 cost – £1 per GB.
 Some brands were even more – over £300 in cases.
-Nowadays, we’re roughly looking at £60 to £90 for a mid-range 250GB SSD depending on brand and range.
-There was a period in early 2016 when you’d be paying £60 and even as little as £56 if you were lucky at the right time.
-Over the course of 2017, prices reached heights of £80 – £90, however now in 2018 prices have tumbled slightly, with the cheapest SSDs around the £60 mark yet again.
+Nowadays, we’re roughly looking at £50 to £80 for a mid-range 250GB SSD depending on brand and range.

 If you are to be performing a lot of writes per day (productive work, database work, or just general shunting around of data on a daily basis), there are better enthusiast/professional grade SSDs out there.
 They can be purchased at a slightly higher cost and will have a much higher endurance, for example, 150TB of writes.
 You can get enterprise-grade SSDs that have even greater endurance, and these are especially for server use but they cost significantly more.
 They’re not designed for the consumer world.